 Welcome to the Master's Degree Project webpage for the Option II (non-thesis) Agronomy or Horticulture Degree.
 The Master's of Science degree project course (AGRO/HORT 894) serves as the capstone experience for students in the Agronomy or Horticulture Master's of Science degree, Option II (non-thesis) track, at the University of Nebraska-Lincoln.
 This required course provides an opportunity for students to apply knowledge they've learned to create an original body of work focusing on an area of personal or professional interest.
 The project should represent the student's best professional work.

-- July 7 – 1st time Final Exam Report goes to Graduate Studies (including scheduling both the Written & Oral Exam Dates)
+- Nov.
+2 – 1st time Final Exam Report goes to Graduate Studies (including scheduling both the Written & Oral Exam Dates)

 Since this is a capstone course, it is usually taken during the last 1.5 years or final semester of a student's graduate career.
 Students may take 1-6 credits of AGRO 894, the master's project.
 Be sure to have your 3-member graduate committee created and the Memorandum of Courses (MOC) submitted prior to starting the project.
 Students may break up their project over several semesters and they may take Independent Study AGRO 896 if their project requires more than six credits.
 It is recommended that 1 or 2 credits of AGRO 894 be taken to write a proposal.

 - The master's student should take the lead in communications with his or her advisor and graduate committee using emails, phone calls, Zoom, Skype, Google Docs, UNL Box, Adobe Connect, etc.

 - The graduate student should keep track of Master's Degree deadlines and due dates for the Graduate Application (in MyRed.nebraska.edu) and the Final Exam Form.
-See a TechSmith Relay presentation about the Final Exam Form presentation for further details.
-Graduate Studies has the final say in all deadlines and requirements at Nebraska.
+See a TechSmith Relay presentation about the Final Exam Form.

 - Project Proposal